 There are so many issues involved in cases of violent employees who cause injuries or deaths to colleagues: the plight of family members who watch a loved one’s terrible struggle; the grief of survivors and the long road of recovery for witnesses; the issue of mental illness and the way it is handled in the workplace and in society at large; the issue of guns, and the increase in laws that prevent an employer from forbidding that guns be kept in cars in a company parking lot; and the related legal issues, lawsuits, and human resource issues.
 For today’s post, we focus on prevention.
 If we learn nothing from such tragic events, then they are doubly senseless.

 Warning signs of potentially violent employees

 Firing an employee is never a comfortable event, not in the best of circumstances.
 Managers never truly know how someone will react.
-We’ve blogged about best practices for this tough responsibility before.
 When dealing with troubled and potentially violent employees, take special precautions – particularly if there is the merest hint that things could turn badly or violently.

 Long before a situation reaches a termination level, take steps to address the potentially violent employee.
 These start with best hiring practices and a widely promoted and well-enforced policy of zero-tolerance for violence.

 In addition, from the outset of employment, managers should be alert for red flags that may indicate a propensity to violence.
 Some of these include:

 - A chronic inability to get along with fellow employees